Ethical and Social Investment - Contents

 - Community Investment Trusts, or Community Development Finance Institutions, have sprung up around the country.
 (There are tax breaks for these.)
 See Community Development Finance Association.

-- Some local or regional trusts: Ulster Community Investment Trust.
+- Some local or regional trusts: Community Finance Ireland.
 Impetus – Shropshire, Herefordshire, Worcestershire.

 - Pension providers are included on Banking, Investment page.